-All Youngstown State University faculty, administrators and staff (with the exception of those identified as confidential resources) have a duty to immediately report violations of sexual harassment or sexual assault to the Title IX Coordinator if they receive a complaint of a violation or observe a violation.
+All Youngstown State University administrators and staff (with the exception of those identified as confidential resources) have a duty to immediately report violations of sexual harassment or sexual assault to the Title IX Coordinator if they receive a complaint of a violation or observe a violation.
+All employees have an obligation/duty to report sexual assaults to the campus police department.